lechodiman/pwa-sandbox/README.md

 ## Handling Errors

 The `An unknown error ocurred when fetching the script` cannot be avoided because it does not make sense to store the `Service Worker` in the cache.

+## Versioning caches

+If you happen to change the source code but no the Service Worker, the latest will fetch the **old** version of your source code.
+To avoid this, a common practice is versioning your caches.

+After that, you have to clean your old caches.

+The cleaning is done in the `activate` event.